hashicorp/consul/website/source/docs/agent/telemetry.html.md

   </tr>
   <tr>
     <td>`consul.proxy.web.inbound.tx_bytes`</td>
-    <td>This increments by the number of bytes transfered to an inbound client
+    <td>This increments by the number of bytes transferred to an inbound client
     connection.
 Where supported a `dst` label is added indicating the service name the proxy represents.</td>
     <td>bytes</td>